cncf/toc/reviews/sandbox/2023/2023-Aeraki-Mesh-annual.md

 ## Adoption

-We encourage people to submit a comment on [Who is using Aerkai Mesh?](https://github.com/aeraki-mesh/aeraki/issues/105) to record their use cases.
-Till now, there're a dozen of companies that that we know have deployed Aeraki Mesh in their own infrastructure or integrated Aeraki Mesh as part of their products.
-Some of the most known names including:
+We encourage individuals to submit a comment on [Who is using Aerkai Mesh?](https://github.com/aeraki-mesh/aeraki/issues/105) to document their use cases.
+As of now, there're a dozen companies that we know have deployed Aeraki Mesh in their own infrastructure or integrated Aeraki Mesh as part of their products.
+Some of the most well-known names include:

 - Tencent
 - Huawei